 - We will have a small number of shirts available at the race but they go fast.
 Available after everyone who purchased a shirt gets theirs.

 - Skull cap $20

 - Stainless steel pint $12

 BEFORE THE RACE

-If you cannot attend the race, you must pick up your shirt BEFORE the start of the race.
+- If you cannot attend the race, you must pick up your shirt BEFORE the start of the race.
 We have no way of knowing who will or will not be at the race so we reserve the right to sell your shirt once same-day check-in begins.

 Drop Bag Area

-We will have a drop bag tent and/or tarp for half marathoners and marathoners to grab or drop gear/fuel after each lap.
-Quarter marathoners may also leave items here while they run.
-Be aware that while this area will be next to the aid station and volunteers will keep an eye on it, we cannot guarantee the security of your items so please keep valuables locked and hidden in your vehicle.
+- We will have a drop bag area/tarp.
+You must label your bag with your name and phone number.
+Be aware that while this area will be next to the aid station and volunteers will keep an eye on it, we cannot guarantee the security of your items so please keep valuables at home or locked and hidden in your vehicle.

 DURING THE RACE

-Please see The Course page for a detailed map.
+- See The Course page for a detailed map.
 Quarter marathon racers will run one loop, half marathoners will run two, and marathoners will run four loops.
 Same course.